Star Trek canon: Other licensed works

 However, this rule is not without rare exceptions.
 Two Voyager novels written by Jeri Taylor (co-creator and then producer of Voyager), Mosaic and Pathways, were meant to be canonical, to be used as reference materials for use by Voyagers writers.
 However, as some of the background information mentioned in those books was never referenced in an episode of Voyager, or was contradicted in episodes written after they were published, their status within the canon is still open to debate.

+The 2025 nine-episode audio drama series, Star Trek: Khan is considered, by the project's writers, to be part of the larger Star Trek canon.

 There are also conflicting messages concerning "non-fiction" reference books such as The Star Trek Encyclopedia, Star Trek Chronology, Star Trek: The Next Generation Technical Manual, and Star Trek: Deep Space Nine Technical Manual.
 Unlike the novels and novelizations, these reference manuals have never been explicitly named as non-canonical, and the fact that they were officially sanctioned by Paramount and given to episode writers as guides serves to give them an aura of credibility.
 Roddenberry himself considered it part of the "background" of Star Trek.
 Similarly, Michael Okuda and Rick Sternbach, artists and technical consultants since Star Trek: The Next Generation and the authors of several of these reference books, considered their work "pretty official".
 However, they stop short of naming the books canonical, leaving the debate open.
 Star Trek writer and co-producer Ronald D. Moore dismissed such material, saying that, although the writing staff would often consult reference materials, they did not consider them canonical, reserving that title for the episodes and films.
 However, in a series of posts to the official Star Trek website's forums, Viacom Senior Director Harry Lang established his opinion that the reference books are canonical, saying "Only the reference books (tech manual, encyclopedia, etc ...) and two books by Jeri Taylor are considered canon outside the tv show and movies."

 The novelizations of episodes and movies are not considered canonical.
 This is a tradition that also goes back to Roddenberry himself.
 His novelization of Star Trek: The Motion Picture includes many tangents and new information.
 It reveals, for instance, that the woman who dies in the transporter accident was Kirk's former spouse.
 While this novel filled in many gaps left in the movie, it has been said that Roddenberry himself thought it should not be considered canonical:

 The novelization that Gene wrote himself, of Star Trek: the Motion Picture, he does not consider canon either, because he also went off on tangents, that he said that it's okay for individual writers to do that, and he certainly had some fun with it himself, filling in parts of the puzzle that he never would've been able to do on film, it would've been a ten-hour movie, but he doesn't want even that used for canon, because otherwise, where do you draw the line?
 Which books are accepted and which aren't?